top of page

 Gei Ru La Chu

-"In the walking marriage of the Mosuo matrilineal tradition, the husband and wife do not really marry each other but continue to live separately, but it doesn't mean my husband is completely absent from my matrilineal family"
+"In the walking marriage ritual of the Mosuo matrilineal tradition, the husband and wife do not really marry each other but continue to live separately, but it doesn't mean my husband is completely absent from my family."

 16_edited.jpg

-However, Gei Ru La Chu also acknowledged that overall, in walking marriage, husbands tended to be less involved in his biological children’s upbringing compared to women and the children’s uncles on the maternal side: the basic living and educational expenses of the children would primarily be covered by the maternal family.
-"My husband is also an uncle in his mother's family and needs to care for the children in his extended family too, and we respect that," said Gei Ru La Chu.
+However, Gei Ru La Chu also acknowledged that overall, in walking marriages, husbands tend to be less involved in their biological children's upbringing compared to women and their maternal uncles: the basic living and educational expenses of the children are primarily covered by the maternal family.
+"My husband is also an uncle to his sister's children and needs to care for them too, and we respect that," said Gei Ru La Chu.

 Bu Jia Da Shi Ma

-In the walking marriage tradition, the husband and wife do not form a single social unit of their own.
-Therefore, economic bonds become weaker, resulting in a typical Mosuo attitude toward marriage being largely based on mutual affection rather than socio-economic power dynamics.
+As couples in walking marriage do not form a single social unit of their own, economic bonds are generally weaker.
+Typical Mosuo attitudes toward marriage are largely based on mutual affection rather than socio-economic power dynamics or class.

 "Bride prices?
 We don't care," remarked Bu Jia Da Shi Ma.

-“In the past, there was no special engagement ceremony.
-With improved living conditions, my children might have casual forms of bride prices/gifts.
-However, I still believe the financial background of one is never an important factor for my children to consider when entering marriage - what truly matters is that they are genuinely happy being with each other."
+"In the past, there was no special engagement ceremony.
+With improved living conditions, my children might exchange modest gifts during engagement.
+However, I still believe a partner's financial background is never an important factor for my children to consider when entering marriage—what truly matters is that they are genuinely happy being with each other."

-Bu Jia Da Shi Ma, credit: Zihan Yuan
+Bu Jia Da Shi Ma, photo: Zihan Yuan

 Yi Jin

-"My only daughter made sacrifices for the family when she decided to come back as a new head-of-house in replace of me...
-There was a trade-off between her old job in Lasha and being a Mosuo head-of-house here."
+"My only daughter made sacrifices for the family when she decided to come back as the new head of household to replace me.
+There was a trade-off between her job in the modern city of Lhasa and being a Mosuo head of household here."

 73-year-old Yi Jin only has one daughter.
-Her daughter Er Che Ma was once a hotel manager in Lasha, Tibet Autonomous Region of China.
-5 years ago, she returned home to take on the role of the new-generation-head-of-house in replace of her mother Yi Jin.
+Her daughter, Er Che Ma, was once a hotel manager in Lhasa, Tibet Autonomous Region of China.
+Five years ago, she returned home to take on the role of head of household, replacing her mother Yi Jin.

 Du Zhi Ma